hopeVaughn/simple-vanilla-js-projects/reviews/README.md

 ## Getting Started

-1. Go [HERE](https://github.com/hopeVaughn/reviews) and clone the review repository onto your local drive
+1. Go [HERE](https://github.com/hopeVaughn/simple-vanilla-js-projects) and clone the main github repository onto your local drive
 2. Open the cloned file in your favorite IDE
+3. Select the appropriate file folder within the main directory
-3. Run the html file locally in your browser
+4. Run the html file locally in your browser
-4. Click Away!
+5. Click Away!